abhishekarya1/myblog/content/post/2018-07-26-github-on-your-resume.md

 ### 7. **Test Cases**
-Welcome to 2018, if your project doesn't have unit tests you should hide it.
+In 2018, if your project doesn't have unit tests you should hide it.
 It's a bad practice and it reflects poorly on you.
 It is a sign that everything works perfectly and nothing is hardcoded into the code.

+How to Write Test Cases: Sample Template with Examples - [Guru99](https://www.guru99.com/test-case.html).

 ### 8. **Meaningful Commits**
-I particularly like small incremental features or fixes with good code and tests, accepted into someone else’s open-source repositories
+Your commits should be meaningful.
+After all, they are there for keeping track of all _meaningful_ changes you made to your project.
+Commit after small incremental features or fixes with clear description about what was changed.

 ### 9. **Correct Repository Language**